lucaschirruINAF/SRT-Documentation/antenna.rst

 SRT receiver changes are quick, allowing for an efficient frequency agility.
 The selected receiver is set in its focal position within at most a few minutes.
 However, the use of a Gregorian cover to limit RFI in L/P band observations does not currently allow a quick receiver change between L/P bands and other bands (C or K).
 Receiver changes between C and K-bands are not affected.
+An automatic system for the installation and removal of the Gregorian cover is currently under development and will permit smooth and efficient frequency changes.

 Note about the L/P dual-band receiver: the RFI levels need to be minimized.
 The availability of the Gregorian cover for this purpose is not a priori guaranteed.